Happy New Year!

 Canada (LNG) Liquid Natural Gas Conference and Expo, May 21-23, Vancouver Convention Centre, Vancouver, BC

-Next issue highlights: Industry focus – Low Leakage (Fugitive Emissions Control) focus – Durlon® Durtec® with Durcore®.
+Next issue highlights: Industry focus – Low Leakage (Fugitive Emissions Containment) and product focus – Durlon® 9002 Inorganic/PTFE.
 We’ll share a new video, news and upcoming trade shows that you many want to look into.
 And of course, we will put those genius brains to the work again and tickle your funny bone with another adventure from our gasket guru.
 See you in May!